 Not all balsamic vinegars are created equal, however.
 I would never use extra aged balsamic vinegar in cooking.
 It would be a waste.
 For cooking, young balsamic vinegar, which is more acidic than sweet, is quite suitable.
 And it’s easier to find young balsamic vinegar in the US.

-So this recipe for balsamic green beans uses young balsamic vinegar.
-Give it a try – it’s become one of my favorite ways to cook green beans.
+So in this recipe for balsamic green beans I use young balsamic vinegar.
+Give it a try!
+It’s become one of my favorite ways to cook green beans.

 - 1 lb. fresh green beans, trimmed

 - 2 tablespoons olive oil

 - 1 teaspoon kosher salt (not fine salt)